2026 Agenda

 13:30 Current issues / what is happening now

-To include cost reflective pricing, duck curves and grand canyons, uptake of consumer energy resources, Integrated System Plan, and government interventions
+- To include the transition towards net zero, cost reflective pricing, duck curves and grand canyons, meeting minimum and maximum demands, uptake of consumer energy resources including in-premise batteries, Integrated System Plan, and government interventions

 15:00 Afternoon tea